 How To Get On In Society by Sir John Betjeman (1958)

 This delicious mockery of the nouveau-riche British middle-class is spot on.
-Betjeman has, it seems, made a note of all the pretentious vocabulary he has ever heard used by the likes of Mrs Bouquet and put them into the mouth of a (presumably) female narrator.
+Betjeman has, it seems, made a note of all the pretentious vocabulary he has ever heard used by the likes of Mrs Bucket (pronounced ‘Bouquet’ by its owner, of course) and put them into the mouth of a (presumably) female narrator.
 Many of these solecisms were, of course, noted by Nancy Mitford in her ‘U and Non-U’.
 If you’re wondering how the lady of the house betrays herself… ‘phone’ instead of ‘telephone’, ‘cook’ instead of the person’s name, ‘serviettes’ instead of ‘napkins’, ‘toilet’ instead of ‘lavatory’ or ‘loo’, ‘lounge’ instead of ‘drawing-room’, and so forth.

 It’s difficult to write a funny parody when the original itself is funny.
 A few have succeeded, as you’ll see below.